 It’s a sad but very true fact that computers are not designed to be repaired.
 That’s been the case for about two decades, really; at first it was just laptops but really no computer today is really terribly repairable, especially after a few years.
 Even if it’s possible to get to the broken part, even if it’s possible to figure out what’s broken, it may not be possible to find a replacement at a fair price.
 This is especially true if the broken part uses a technology that’s long been superceded, as is often the case with hard drives and CD players.

-If you have the chance to check out new computers, you’ll find the prices are really enticing.
+If you do decide to check out new computers, you’ll find the prices are really enticing.
 After several years of slumping sales, there’s still a glut of really good hardware out there and even the slowest of them is probably faster than your old dino-PC.
 The new computers will probably not last as long as the old one, but then again you’ll be less tied to it with today’s cloud services.

 If you’re looking for a real bargain, check out the outlet stores from the major manufacturers of business PCs.
-You can get high-quality boxes that aren’t as glamorous but probably work with your old monitor and keyboard (unless it’s really old.)
-Business PCs tend to be better built than home PCs but also tend to be a little uglier.
-They’re a good replacement for older home PCs especially if you use them mostly for stuff like word processing and paying bills.
-They tend to lack the powerful graphics and sound capabilities of home PCs, but if you don’t care about that then why not save a few bucks and get something more reliable?
+You can get high-quality boxes that aren’t as glamorous.
+They will probably work with your old monitor and keyboard (unless it’s really old.)
+Business PCs have better build quality than home PCs but are often a little uglier.
+They’re a good replacement for older home PCs.
+This is especially true if you use them mostly for stuff like word processing and paying bills.
+They tend to lack the powerful graphics and sound capabilities of home PCs.
+If you don’t care about that then why not save a few bucks and get something more reliable?

 As for that old PC, take it to a recycling center.
-It will keep the hazardous metals out of the environment, and the copper, gold, lead and plastic can be used to create new, more interesting electronics that might just keep the circle of life going in the world of computers.
+It will keep the hazardous metals out of the environment.
+The copper, gold, lead and plastic can create new, more interesting electronics.
+You might just keep the circle of life going in the world of computers.
 You have to feel good about that.